mitguchin/burgers_1D_main/README.md

 3. Result & Visulization
 The trained model successfully captures shock wave formation, a hallmark of the Burgers' equation where the wave steepens over time.

+* Heatmap (u distribution): Visualizes the velocity field $u$ across space ($x$) and time($t$), showing the non-linear advection process.
+* Line plots: Cross-sections at specific time steps confirm the sharpening of the wave profile into a shock.

+4. Implementation Details
+* Framework: PyTorch(with CUDA support for GPU acceleration).
+* Key Libraries: NumPy for data handling, Matplotlib/Seaborn for high-fidelity scientific visualization, and TQDM for progress tracking.
+* Precision: High-resolution grids($h = 0.01, k=0.01$) were used for final inference to validate the model's continuity.